Hicks photo

 Michael Coblenz (postdoc) Assistant Professor, UCSD, since September 2022

-Kesha Hietala Applied Scientist, Amazon Web Services, since July 2022
+Kesha Hietala Researcher, Sandia National Labs, since October 2024; previously Applied Scientist, Amazon Web Services, July 2022-October 2024

-Ian Sweet Software Research Engineer, Galois, since July 2022
+Ian Sweet Research Engineer, Galois, since July 2022

 Yiyun Liu (MS, undergrad) PhD student, University of Pennsylvania, since September 2021